kellypat1/morsecode_arduino/README.md

 <img src="https://github.com/kellypat1/morsecode_arduino/blob/main/transmitter.jpg" width="700">

 On the contrary, the Morse receiver draws the necessary energy from simple batteries (AA 1.5V).
-Thus, the transmitter of the Morse signals reads them characters entered from the keyboard, which are converted to “.” and “-” and transfers them using Bluetooth to the other Arduino Uno.
+Thus, the transmitter of the Morse signals reads the characters entered from the keyboard, which are converted to “.” and “-” and transfers them using Bluetooth to the other Arduino Uno.

 <img src="https://github.com/kellypat1/morsecode_arduino/blob/main/receiver.jpg" width="700">